PyconUK/2015.pyconuk.org/content/schedule.rst

 .. _`Python 3000 coming late 2008`: /talks/python-3000-coming-late-2008/
 .. _`All I really want is power`: /talks/all-i-really-want-is-power/
 .. _`Language Composition with RPython`: /talks/language-composition-with-rpython/
+.. _`testing and async - a journey`: /talks/testing-async-a-journey/
+.. _`Elephant taming for snake lovers`: /talks/elephant-taming-for-snake-lovers/
+.. _`Teaching youngsters to code with pgzero on Raspberry Pi`: /talks/teaching-youngsters-to-code-with-pgzero-on-raspberry-pi/
+.. _`Title To Be Determined; A tale of graphs and Markov chains`: /talks/title-to-be-determined-a-tale-of-graphs-and-markov-chains/
+.. _`Choosing a web framework for python 3 and asyncio`: /talks/choosing-a-web-framework-for-python-3-and-asyncio/
+.. _`Deploy flask application single step`: /talks/deploy-flask-application-single-step/
+.. _`Gabbi - Declarative HTTP Testing`: /talks/gabbi-declarative-http-testing/